ViggoSeerden/FHICT-S3-Portfolio/GroupProject.md

 <img width="641" alt="feedpulse GP" src="https://user-images.githubusercontent.com/100349697/203783530-ef620494-098b-411d-ae08-c07e1ca8c157.png">

-More examples can be found on Canvas.
+More examples of this can be found on Canvas.